Go-Ab1/Split_DL/Readme.md

 ```

 ## Usage

 ### Run Tasks Using main

-You can run training, testing, and post-training quantization (PTQ) tasks using the `main.py` script.
-Tasks can be executed individually or sequentially by passing arguments to the script:
+Training, testing, and post-training quantization (PTQ) can be executed  using the `main.py` script.
+Tasks can be executed individually or sequentially by passing arguments.
 `
 To run a single task, provide the task name as an argument.